MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 1. Select **Apply**.

-For more on creating a workspace see [Create a workspace](/power-bi/collaborate-share/service-create-the-new-workspaces).
+For more on creating a workspace, see [Create a workspace](/power-bi/collaborate-share/service-create-the-new-workspaces).

 ## Step 2: Load data

 Now we need to load data into the workspace.
 You can upload data from OneDrive, SharePoint, or a local file.
-In this tutorial we'll load data from a file.
+In this tutorial, we load data from a file.

 1. From the top menu bar, select **Upload > Browse**.